 CE 322 Basic Principles of ELL Education.
 3 Semester Hours.
-(Also listed as ED 322)
+(Students seeking the Technical Education: Early Instructor option will take this course.)

 A course designed to provide all educators the fundamental theories and knowledge about second language acquisition, with an emphasis on instructional methods for teaching English language learners.